TG-07/face_tracking/README.md

 ## Tracker Types

-- KCF (Kernelized Correlation Filters): Fast and accurate for most scenarios
-- CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability): More accurate but slower than KCF
-- MOSSE (Minimum Output Sum of Squared Error): Very fast, but may be less accurate in complex scenarios
+## 1. CSRT (Channel and Spatial Reliability Tracker)
+- **Best for:** High accuracy tracking with slow-moving objects.
+- **Pros:**
+  - Works well with occlusions and abrupt motion.
+  - Higher accuracy compared to other trackers.
+- **Cons:**
+  - Slower than other trackers, making it less suitable for real-time applications.

+## 2. MIL (Multiple Instance Learning)
+- **Best for:** Handling appearance changes of the object.
+- **Pros:**
+  - Works well with objects that change in appearance over time.
+- **Cons:**
+  - Less stable and can drift if misclassified initially.

 ## Limitations

-- The face detection and recognition accuracy depends on the quality of the input video and reference image
+- The accuracy of face detection and recognition is influenced by the quality of the input video and reference image.
+Low-quality videos may result in missed face detections.
+- There is a trade-off between performance and speed.
+Running facial recognition on every frame is computationally expensive.
+To optimize this, my approach applies face recognition initially to identify a match and then uses a tracking algorithm with periodic checks every 15 frames.
-- Extreme changes in face angle or lighting may affect tracking performance
+- Extreme changes in face angle or lighting affect tracking performance.
-- The script currently does not handle real-time video input
+- The quality of the generated results depends on the effectiveness of the face recognition and matching algorithms.

 ## Acknowledgments